 Democratic Republic of the Congo: Kinshasa Urban Development and Resilience Project

 Context and objectives

-The project informs the preparation and implementation of the World Bank Kinshasa Urban Development and Resilience project (150 million US$).
+The project informed the preparation and implementation of the World Bank Kinshasa Urban Development and Resilience project (150 million US$).
 The latter project supports with various investments the Government’s efforts to improve the living conditions of populations of selected poor and vulnerable neighbourhoods of Kinshasa.
-The ACP-EU NDRR project will climate-proof these investments and disseminate good practices.
+The ACP-EU NDRR project made sure these investments were climate-proof and good practices were disseminated.